OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ---

-## KPI 3: Accelerated innovation in research etc.
+## KPI 3: Accelerated innovation in research via an integrated access to digital research resources, tools and services across disciplines and user communities
 ---
 ### Percentage of tickets/commits by ODK participants to:
 - Sage:  [4291 tickets](https://trac.sagemath.org/search?ticket=on&q=jdemeyer&page=11&noquickjump=1) (for the moment only tickets with jdemeyer involved are taken into account) (out of 22629 tickets)